STEM is everywhere—and it’s fun!

 At Shell, we depend on STEM workers to meet the world’s energy challenges.
 We need people who can harness technologies to see through rock, drill wells beneath two miles of water and produce oil and gas from the remains of single-celled creatures that lived millions of years ago.
 We need their expertise to build refineries, invent greener fuels and turn hydrocarbons into useful products.

 STEM workers balance our books.
 Program our computers.
 Manage our multi-billion dollar drilling projects.
 They are also the entrepreneurs and suppliers who create the deep-water robots we use, build our ships and offshore platforms, and launch the satellites we use for communications.
+Learn about STEM careers at Shell.

 Shell couldn’t do business without STEM workers.
 That’s why we are proud to support STEM programs for teachers and students.
+Learn More about Supporting Education.

 - Stem workers as a group earn about 70% more than the national average1